 Set up an Elasticsearch as search engine for enhanced performance:

-Elasticsearch available in Magento Commerce since 2.1.0 and in Magento Open Source since 2.3.0:
+Elasticsearch available in Adobe Commerce since 2.1.0 and in Magento Open Source since 2.3.0:

 Set up an message queue

 Since 2.3.0 Magento Open Source includes message queue functionality.
-In earlier versions it is available only for Magento Commerce.
+In earlier versions it is available only for Adobe Commerce.

-You can configure the following only if you use Magento Commerce:
+You can configure the following only if you use Adobe Commerce: